RapidFuge/host/README.md

             S3_SECRET_KEY: S3_SECRET_KEY
         volumes: # If STORAGE is set to 1
             - ./uploads:/app/uploads # local_folder:/app/uploads do not change /app/uploads
-        # If you're going to have mongodb with rapid host in the same compose file
+        # If you're going to have mongodb with horreum in the same compose file
         # depends_on:
         #     - mongodb
         #     - minio # if minio is in the same compose file